Yettel Bulgaria: History

+In 2023, it was reported that PPF was considering selling its stake in Yettel to UAE-based Telecommunications group e& (Etisalat).
+In 2024, Bulgaria’s competition watchdog approved the sale of Yettel Bulgaria alongside infrastructure provider Cetin Bulgaria to e& (Etisalat).

 Network

 As of 2012, Globul's GSM network covers 99,98% of Bulgaria's population and 99,48% of the country's territory.
 The company has roaming agreements with over 400 operators in more than 170 countries and territories worldwide.

 In 2005, Globul received a license for developing and implementing 3G UMTS mobile telecommunications network as well as a fixed telephony license.
 3G services were launched in September 2006 and have since been upgraded to support HSPA+ with speeds of up to 42 Mbit/s download and 5.76 Mbit/s upload.
 As of December 2012, Globul's UMTS network covers 94,81% of the country's population.

 Telenor uses the access code 089.
 Until 2003, it used the codes 099 and 098, the latter having been added as the network had expanded.
 In mid-2003, however, mobile numbers in Bulgaria increased by one digit (by adding an initial -8-) and the network code changed to 089 only.

 Alongside Globul, OTE had also owned one of the two public telephone networks in the country – BulFon, which it sold back to the Bulgarian Telecommunications Company in 2005.

 After Telenor acquired Globul was made the intent that the whole existing network (both 2G and 3G) shall be rebuilt.
 Later in a press release it was revealed that Huawei had been selected.
 In early 2013 the process has already begun.
 Telenor created a specific webpage that shows in which region and when the network would be rebuilt.
 The deadline is by mid 2015.
 Telenor also said that the network that they build would be easily made 4G LTE when the market indicates that it is ready for it.